PART 12: INJUNCTIONS AND OTHER INTERIM RELIEF BEFORE HEARING

 102. Documents in support of applications without notice for injunctions (including injunctions prohibiting the disposal of assets)

-103. Providing the Immigration and Checkpoints Authority (“ICA”) with Court orders or injunctions restraining or prohibiting the taking of child out of Singapore
+103. Seeking assistance from the Immigration and Checkpoints Authority (“ICA”) to enforce Court orders or injunctions restraining or prohibiting the taking of a child out of Singapore

 100. Applications without notice for injunctions